About This Vegetable-Stuffed Tofu / Tauhu Sumbat

 minutes72

-kcalThis vegetable-stuffed tofu with Thai garlic chili sauce is a classic vegetarian appetizer.
-It features air-fried tofu filled with crisp, refreshing vegetables and served with a sweet dipping sauce.
+kcalThis vegetable-stuffed tofu with Thai garlic chili sauce is a classic vegetarian appetizer in Malaysia & Singapore.
+It features crispy air-fried tofu, filled with refreshing vegetables, and paired with a sweet, garlicky dipping sauce.

 Ingredients